vasil9v/jsonl-tree/README.md

 This is obviously not very human readable at all and is only intended to be used as an intermediate representation that is output by other software tools.

-Note that currently jsonl-tree only handles the nesting of object by way of a single field name.
+Note that currently jsonl-tree only handles the nesting of objects by way of a single field name.

 ## Installation